-This inspiring collection of Tagore's poetry represent his "simple prayers of common life."
+This inspiring collection of Tagore's poetry represents his "simple prayers of common life."
 Each of the seventy-seven prayers is an eloquent affirmation of the divine in the face of both joy and sorrow.
 Like the Psalms of David, they transcend time and speak directly to the human heart.

 The spirit of this collection may be best symbolized by a single sentence by Sarvepalli Radhakrishnan, the renowned philosopher and statesman who served as president of India: "Rabindranath Tagore was one of the few representatives of the universal person to whom the future of the world belongs."